Book cover

 As a result, it is crucial to be able to act while respecting intercultural differences and, at the same time influence systems and build bridges—especially with employers and public institutions.
 By focusing both on social and professional advocacy, this guide provides a roadmap for reflection and action around interventions proving to be effective for refugees with little formal education.
 Developed with career advisors and guidance counsellors in mind, the guide is for anyone whose work involves helping refugees to obtain jobs they value and accomplish their aspirations for a successful integration.

-Get Your Copy (French only, English coming in Spring 2024)
+Get Your Copy (French only, English coming in Summer 2024)

 • Download the free ePDF